PrestonWest87/NOC_IFC/Documentation/src/llm.md

 ### 5.1 Shift Context: `generate_rolling_summary(session)`
 * **Temporal Scoping:** Generates a cohesive executive narrative scoped strictly to the last 6 hours.
 * **Native String Compression:** Because the 6-hour volume is relatively small, this function bypasses the Map-Reduce pipeline.
 It natively gathers up to 10 top-scoring cyber articles, 10 hazards, and 10 cloud outages, appending them into a single context string.
-This is passed to a Master Editor prompt (temperature 0.2) to weave a fast-paced 2-paragraph executive summary ending in a definitive Grid Status assessment.
+This is passed to a Master Editor prompt (temperature 0.2) to weave a fast-paced 2-paragraph summary.

 ### 5.2 Master SitRep: `generate_daily_fusion_report(session)`
-* **Architecture:** Refactored to route entirely through the `_map_reduce_summarize` pipeline across four distinct infrastructure domains.
+* **Architecture:** Routes entirely through the `_map_reduce_summarize` pipeline across four distinct infrastructure domains.
 * **Execution:** Iterates over the previous day's telemetry.
 Each domain executes its own Map-Reduce pipeline with tuned chunk sizes: Cyber (chunk 6), Vulnerabilities (chunk 8), Infrastructure Hazards (chunk 6), and Cloud Services (chunk 5).
 * **Master Editor & Fallback:** The four resulting domain summaries are concatenated and sent to a final Senior Director prompt for narrative smoothing and Markdown formatting.
 If the Master Editor fails or times out, the function falls back to a hardcoded string concatenation, guaranteeing the daily report is consistently generated regardless of LLM stability.